Leechael/xcede/README.md

 Download the release, put the directory somewhere and make sure it's in your $PATH.

-If you prefer to build it yourself, just `swift build -c release --arch arm64 --arch x86_64` then copy the `xcede-dap` executable into the bin directory (it needs to be in the same location as the scripts).
+If you prefer to build it yourself, run `build.sh`.